christianmagsigay/vibratedgranularmaterial/README.md

 * STL files define the container geometry
 * Log files are parsed and converted into CSV for analysis
 * Flight times are computed using peak detection and thresholding

-## Credits

-Based on earlier work by J. Velez